Craig Rothhammer

 In our first session together, here's what you can expect

-An informal discussion to become acquainted with one another and the gathering of information to complete a comprehensive psychosocial assessment, which is then used to develop specific, measurable treatment goals specific to attaining therapeutic outcomes you are seeking.
-This session is significantly enhanced by your completion of the intake paperwork, depression screening, and anxiety screening tools, before we meet.
-It is important for you to have a reliable internet connection and to have a place where you can meet alone.
-Sessions may not be recorded, and should not include someone else in the room with you, unless I am made aware and do not feel it will disrupt your treatment.
-We cannot meet if you are not in the State of California during our sessions, as my license does not cover seeing people in other states, even if just you on a visit or vacation.
+A discussion to become acquainted with one another, for you to ask any questions you have for me, and for me to gather information to complete a comprehensive psychosocial assessment.
+This foundational assessment is then used to develop specific, measurable treatment goals developed and negotiated to work toward the therapeutic outcomes you are seeking.
+This initial session is significantly enhanced by your completion of the intake paperwork, depression screening, and anxiety screening tools, before we meet for the first time.
+It is important for you to have a reliable internet connection and to have a location where you can meet alone in privacy.
+There is no one else living in my home.
+Sessions may not be recorded by either party, and should not include someone else in the room with you, unless I am made aware and do not feel it will disrupt your treatment.
+We cannot meet if you are not in the State of California during our sessions, as my license does not cover seeing people in other states, even if your are a California resident on a visit, business trip, or vacation outside of California.
+Grow does offer AI for therapist notes.
+I have not used this function as it requires recording of the session, though erased as soon as the note has been developed.
+I am old school and prefer the traditional way of formulating my own notes, but am open to using the AI function if this is your preference.

 The biggest strengths that I bring into our sessions